kiwix/seeder/README.md

 | Standalone Binary | If you already have a running qBittorrent instance. | Lightweight and flexible |
 | Docker Image      | All in one docker image that runs both the script and qBittorrent. | Simplest  |

-The Docker version obviously depends on Docker being installed and running but
+The Docker version obviously depends on Docker being installed and running.

 ### Docker version

 This version is intended for those who want a setup-and-forget solution.
 It comes with qbittorrent.
-There's a good number of options but it's tailored for a kiwix-seeder only usage so it's not as flexible (although you can change any seetings via the WebUI)
+There's a good number of options but it's tailored for a kiwix-seeder only usage so it's not as flexible (although you can change any settings via the WebUI)

 ```sh
 # 1. Make sure Docker is installed, running and you have rights over it